Em (typography): Obsolete alternative definition

 In some older texts, but not all, the em is defined, or said to have been defined, as the width of the capital 'M' in the current typeface and point size.
 Possibly, this is because the 'M' (or 'm') sort in such cases cast the full-width of the quad (also known as em quad, mutton quad, or m quadrat); and thus, the width of the sort would equal its point size.

 Note however, that in the oldest attested English text from 1683 mentioning em (as m or m quadrat), this alternative definition is not used, and also not in many other older texts.

 CSS

 In Cascading Style Sheets, the em unit is the height of the font in nominal points or inches.
 The actual, physical height of any given portion of the font depends on the user-defined DPI setting, current element font-size, and the particular font being used.

 To make style rules that depend only on the default font size, another unit was developed: the rem.
-The rem, or root em, is the font size of the root element of the document.
+The rem «rem unit», or root-em, is the font size of the root element of the document.
 Unlike the em, which may be different for each element, the rem is constant throughout the document.